Elizaveta Tuktamysheva: 2020–2021 season: World silver medalist

 Tuktamysheva appeared at the senior Russian test skates.
 She opened her tenth senior season at the third stage of the domestic Russian Cup series, the qualifying competition series to the national championships in Sochi in late October.
 She controversially placed third in the short program behind Daria Usacheva and Anna Shcherbakova despite executing a clean triple axel and in light of a mistake from Shcherbakova on her combination.
 She remained third in the free program after an imperfect skate to earn the bronze medal overall.

 In preparation for the 2020 Rostelecom Cup, Tuktamysheva restored her quadruple toe-loop, which she last performed unsuccessfully at the 2020 Russian Championships.
 She posted a new video of herself performing the jump on her Instagram account on 17 November 2020 and executed the jump in practices but did not perform it in competition.
 At the event, Tuktamysheva placed second in the short program behind Alena Kostornaia after executing a clean triple Axel but stepping out of the first jump in her intended combination and only performing a triple Lutz-double toe loop as a result.
 In the free skate, she executed two clean triple Axels, one in combination, to win the segment and the competition overall, in what was considered a significant upset victory over both Kostornaia and Alexandra Trusova.
 With the victory, she became only the third woman to win a medal at all 6 Grand Prix events and the Grand Prix Final.

 On 3 December, it was announced that Tuktamysheva had to withdraw from the fifth stage of the Russian Cup because she contracted COVID-19.

 After recovering from the coronavirus, Tuktamysheva competed at the 2021 Russian Championships.
 She stepped out of her triple Axel in the short program but cleanly executed her other jumps, placing fifth in that segment.
 She was tenth in the free after making errors on both triple Axels and doubling a planned triple loop, finishing in seventh overall.

-In February of 2021, Tuktamysheva competed at the 2021 Channel One Trophy, a domestic made-for-television team competition which split the Russian national team in half to compete against one another in two teams led by captains Alina Zagitova and Evgenia Medvedeva respectively.
+In February 2021, Tuktamysheva competed at the 2021 Channel One Trophy, a domestic made-for-television team competition which split the Russian national team in half to compete against one another in two teams led by captains Alina Zagitova and Evgenia Medvedeva respectively.
 Tuktamysheva was chosen to represent Medvedeva's team, alongside Alexandra Trusova and Maiia Khromykh, in the ladies event.
 She debuted a new short program to Billie Eilish and Khalid's "Lovely" and placed sixth of six in the short after popping a planned triple Axel into a single.
 In the free skate, she overtook Khromykh to finish fifth overall.